Cardiologist to Female Patients: Be Aware of Atypical Heart Attack Symptoms

-"The leading killer in women is not cancer—it's heart disease, and it affects approximately one in five women," says NYITCOM’s Chief of Cardiology Todd Cohen, M.D., who is a triple-boarded, practicing cardiologist.
+"The leading killer in women is not cancer—it's heart disease, and it affects approximately one in five women," says NYITCOM Professor and Chief of Cardiology Todd Cohen, M.D., who is a triple-boarded, practicing cardiologist.

 Cohen advises women that the signs of a heart attack can differ from the symptoms in men.
 While both groups experience chest pain or tightness, women may also have other symptoms that are classicly less associated with heart attack, including gastrointestinal discomfort.